askeladd123/cumbucks-terminal/README.md

 # time-for-socks / Cum Buck Tycoon
-A time management program with a twist; instead of planning what to do, and when to take a break, the program rolls a dice and decides for you.
-It is currently a terminal program, but I want to make an app eventually.
+A time management program with a twist; instead of planning what to do, and when to take a break, the program rolls a dice and decides for you!

+This is a terminal program.
+Check out [time-for-socks-app](https://github.com/askeladd123/time-for-socks-app) for the GUI version.

 ## Requirements
 * python or python3